Kenneth Kaunda: Foreign policy

-Kaunda had frequent but cordial differences with US president Ronald Reagan whom he met 1983 and British prime minister Margaret Thatcher mainly over what he saw as a blind eye being turned towards South African apartheid.
-He always maintained warm relations with the People's Republic of China who had provided assistance on many projects in Zambia, including the Tazara Railway.
+Kaunda had frequent but cordial differences with US president Ronald Reagan—whom he met in 1983—and British prime minister Margaret Thatcher, mainly over what he saw as a blind eye being turned towards South African apartheid.
+He always maintained warm relations with the People's Republic of China who had provided assistance on many projects in Zambia, including the TAZARA Railway.

 Prior to the first Gulf War, Kaunda cultivated a friendship with Iraqi president Saddam Hussein, whom he claimed to have attempted to dissuade from invading Kuwait.
 A street in Lusaka was named in Saddam's honour, although the name was later changed when both leaders had left power.

 In August 1989, Farzad Bazoft was detained in Iraq for alleged espionage.
 He was accompanied by a British nurse, Daphne Parish, who was also arrested.
 Bazoft was later tried, convicted, and executed, but Kaunda managed to negotiate for his female companion's release.

 Kaunda served as chairman of the Organisation of African Unity (OAU) from 1970 to 1971 and again from 1987 to 1988.